Columbia-NLP-Lab/LionAlignment/evaluation/README.md

 ## Dependencies

-Use `full_requirements.txt` to install all dependencies.
+Use `requirements.txt` to install all dependencies.

 Afterwards, run `export PYTHONPATH=$(pwd)` so all the relative imports would work.